Ocean Drive picture courtesy of the fabulous Matt Ball, street pix from Google StreetView. Thanks!

 For more running routes, see Route List.

 I grew up just north of Miami, but moved away before I started running, so I only knew the South Beach as a place to cruise (or in a weirder memory, I was also arrested there once, on Collins Avenue, and spent the night at the Dade County Stockade, but THAT'S another story).
-But a business trip there a couple of years ago let me get to know it from the viewpoint of my jogging shoes, which is a very nice memory indeed.
+But a business trip there a few years ago let me get to know it from the viewpoint of my running shoes, which is a very nice memory indeed.

 |Typical Ocean Drive scene in South Beach, photo by Matt Ball|